 4. The action portrait

-Generate a portrait with motion.
+Another portrait idea for children is to incorporate motion in your pictures.
 A delightful place to start is outdoors.
 Swings and slides bring out natural smiles, and if your child is gymnast, monkey bars provide a topsy-turvy viewpoint.

 Have them run with a football or kick a soccer ball.
 Shots moving toward the camera offer a sense of athleticism.
 Catch them from the side and the motion blur will add a dynamic energy to the composition.